devtron-labs/devtron/docs/user-guide/security-features.md

 In the `Security` tab, you will find the security vulnerability details associated with the image.

-**NOTE:** Vulnerabilities will only be displayed if a vulnerability scan has been enabled for that specific image.
+**NOTE**: Vulnerabilities will only be displayed if a vulnerability scan has been enabled for that specific image.
 If no vulnerabilities are visible, it indicates that a vulnerability scan has not been performed for the image.

 ### Accessing Vulnerability Information on the App Details Page